National Risk Register

-The National Risk Register is a report first released by the Cabinet Office in August 2008 as part of the British government's National Security Strategy.
-It provides an official government assessment of significant potential risks to the United Kingdom.
-The National Risk Register has since been re-issued in 2010, 2012, 2013, 2015, 2017, 2020 and 2023.
+The National Risk Register (NRR) is a report first released by the Cabinet Office in August 2008 as part of the British government's National Security Strategy.
+It provides an official government assessment of significant potential acute risks to the United Kingdom.
+Ten editions of the National Risk Register have been issued, most recently in 2026.
+It is the public-facing version of the classified National Security Risk Assessment (NSRA), which is maintained by the Civil Contingencies Secretariat within the Cabinet Office.